 Expats will need a job offer from an employer in Malta to start the process, since only registered employers can apply for Maltese work permits.
-Maltese employment licences are valid for a maximum of one year and are renewable annually.
+The Single Permit is for jobs lasting longer than six months and is valid for a maximum of one year.
+Before it expires, the permit can be renewed for another year.
+There’s no limit on the number of renewals as long as the employee continues to meet the criteria for the permit.

 Work permit applications for Malta